illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 * Project Manager must also describe the task estimation process and describe what was completed and/or not completed
 * Must manage the team members and facilitate communication and individual progress outside of class times

-Developer 1 , 2, and 3
+#### Developer 1 , 2, and 3

 * Programmers responsible for implementing code, coordinating with the UI/UX developers and IT Operations to deploy code.
 * Work with the developers to implement the designed UI/UX in code and CSS
 * Implementation must match the design
 * If your UI/UX design is incomplete need to complete it before any work can progress
 * UI/UX design is a complete master blueprint of what your finished site will look like
-* Help coordinate development into your team repo and using the provisioner scripts deploy your source code to your Vagrant Box environment
+* Help coordinate development into your team repo and using the provisioner scripts deploy your source code to your Proxmox Box environment

-IT Orchestration and Security
+#### IT Orchestration and Security

-* Responsible for designing and deploying all virtualized infrastructure templates (Vagrant and Packer)
+* Responsible for designing and deploying all virtualized infrastructure templates (Proxmox and Packer)
 * Responsible for working with Developers to configure login authentication
 * Responsible for working with the team to coordinate the automated building of the entire application
 * Responsible for creating any shell scripts required for automated deployment